SeanLausanne/shopify-challenge-2022/README.md

    In real world, user should send a HTTP POST request with the item being the request body.
 Because reviewers may not be able to use Postman, I pre-coded 4 item objects in items.json.

+   <img src="./screenshots/items.png" height="700">

    Reviewers can add the items by go to:

-   <img src="./screenshots/items.png" height="700">

-   Go to:

    https://shopify-challenge-2022.seanlausanne.repl.co/inventory/add/1